LucasPouw/gwcosmo_agn/README.md

 # gwcosmo

-A package to estimate cosmological parameterss using gravitational-wave observations
+A package to estimate cosmological parameters using gravitational-wave observations